Gongbin Kim

-Royal Noble Consort Gong of the Gimhae Kim clan (16 November 1553 – 13 June 1577) was a consort of Seonjo of Joseon and the mother of Gwanghaegun.
+Gongbin Kim (26 November 1553 – 23 June 1577), or Concubine Gong, (Note: The literal translation of bin (빈; 嬪) is "concubine".
+Combined with the honorific title gong (공; 恭), the full meaning is "Courteous Concubine".) of the Gimhae Kim clan, was a consort of Seonjo of Joseon and the mother of Gwanghaegun.

 Biography

-Lady Kim was born into the Gimhae Kim clan in 1553 as the daughter of Kim Hui-cheol and Lady Kwon of the Andong Kwon clan.
+Lady Kim was born into the Gimhae Kim clan in 1553 as the daughter of Kim Hui-cheol and a lady from the Andong Gwon clan.
 She was the eldest of three children.

-She entered the palace and became a concubine of Seonjo of Joseon.
-Lady Kim became Royal Consort Suk-ui when she gave birth to Yi Jin in 1572, the King's eldest son.
-She eventually became Royal Consort Gwi-in in 1575 when she gave birth to Yi Hon, Prince Gwanghae.
+She entered the palace and became a concubine of King Seonjo.
+She was a royal consort of the junior second rank, and was raised to the junior first rank after giving birth to the king's eldest son, Yi Jin, in 1572.
+Following the birth of Yi Hon (future Gwanghaegun) in 1575, she was eventually promoted to the senior first rank, with the honorific title gong, meaning "courteous".

-Her father died in 1592 while serving as a medic in the Imjin War.
-This put Prince Gwanghae's position as crown prince in jeopardy because the Royal Consort had no one to support her and her two sons.

-It is recorded that King Seonjo cared greatly for her and when she died due to a postpartum disease he mourned for her.
+It is recorded that King Seonjo cared greatly for her and when she died due to a postpartum illness he mourned for her.
 She monopolized the love of the king, and because of this, other concubines were often neglected.
-When her life was in jeopardy, she said that someone was cursing her and told her that she would die if King Seonjo did not investigate quickly.
+When her life was in jeopardy, she told the king that someone was cursing her and she would die if he did not investigate quickly.

-After her son Gwanghaegun became King, she was posthumously appointed Queen Gongseong while adding Jasukdanin.
-In 1615, her son added Gyeongryeol and Myeongheon in 1616; thus completing her posthumous to Gyeongryeol Myeongheon Jasuk Danin.
-But she was stripped of her title, and was given back the title of Bin after her son was deposed in 1623.
+After her son Yi Hon became king, she was given the posthumous name Queen Gongseong and was further honored as Jasuk Danin.
+In 1616, her son added Gyeongryeol and Myeongheon as her honorific name.
+But she was stripped of those titles and demoted to bin rank after her son was deposed in 1623.

-Her burial site is in Seongmyo Royal Tomb, Namyangju, Gyeonggi Province.
+Her burial site is Seongmyo in Namyangju, Gyeonggi Province.